 Why are Seller KPIs Important?

-Multi-channel fulfilment has become mainstream in the current e-commerce era.
-With a dramatic increase in digital sales channels and a rise in the number of competitors in different niches, it is essential to do KPI analysis for your business.
+Multi-channel fulfillment has become mainstream in the current e-commerce era.
+With a dramatic increase in digital sales channels and a rise in the number of competitors in different niches, it is essential to do a KPI analysis for your business.
 If you have your digital storefront and are selling on Amazon, the chances are high that you might understand the importance of Amazon KPI metrics.
 Besides, e-commerce makes it hard to separate your inventory management from your sales or sales from marketing efforts.
 They are all tied together, and it gets hard to track the performance.
 This is the reason why we need to bring all the metrics together.
 Tracking the marketing, sales, and inventory metrics will help you regulate the overall costs of the business.

 On the other hand, Amazon seller KPIs are essential to maintain good account health and improve your seller performance.
 Amazon as a sales channel has changed dramatically over the last few years, so have the sellers on this marketplace.
 For the best part of the previous decade, sellers can track their KPIs using the seller central account.